bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 RadioTAG-Auth-Token          The token to use for future requests

-RadioTAG-Account-Name        The display name of the associated paired account
+RadioTAG-Account-Name        The display name of the associated user account

 ------------------------------------------------------------------------------